 INTRODUCTION TO MYSHROOM® PRODUCTS

 Myshroom® organic blends are made from hybrid strains of medicinal mushroom species originally designed and then cultivated at university research laboratories grown on sterile substrates (fruits, vegetables, and herbs) all done in sterile clean rooms.
 Myshroom® commercialized this by copying exactly how they were grown using the same substrates, the same temperture, humidity and time of harvest.
-These strains were chosen because they showed the most beneficial chemistry in supporting mammalian chemistry to include the modulation and supporting of the immune system.
+These strains were chosen because they showed the most beneficial chemistry in supporting mammalian chemistry activating the modulation of and supporting the immune system.

 We have attached a few documents for your information on the medicinal mushroom products.
 The medicinal mushrooms are foods; that is all, but foods that have a unique and superior chemistry provided by nature.
 Each university that produced their hybrid strain of medicinal mushrooms continues to do the research.
 The elaborate chemistry they found has been proven to benefit human chemistry in many ways.
 Further analysis such as is required for a drug company to make claims is just not necessary.
 Mushrooms are considered a food and safe to consume by the Food and Drug Administration.